winstvn/poe-autoflask/README.md

 ![Imgur](https://i.imgur.com/bCyTtC5.png)

 In the above image, my offense/defense flasks are in slots 1, 2, 3, 4 with their corresponding keybinds as 1, 2, 3, 4.
 Thus, I would in line 24 of the script, I would write: `flasks := {1:1, 2:2, 3:3, 4:4}`.
-The structure of the keymap configuration follows `flask := {[slot]:[button]}` where slot is the slot number from 1-5 and button is the corresponding button to activate.
+The structure of the keymap configuration follows `flask := {[slot]:[button], ...}` where slot is the slot number from 1-5 and button is the corresponding button to activate.

 *Note: if you have a non-numerical input key, it must be wrapped in quotation marks, like `"F1"` or `"v"`.
 Some special keys like spacebar must be wrapping in curly braces as well `"{Space}"`.*